AndrewOhyara/css-custom-vscripts/multijump_vscript/README.md

   // Changes are saved in this file if the steamid of the player is stored in the Users table CanClientsChangeConfigs = true

+  // Enable/Disable the ability of Enable/Disable the ability of clients to jump while surfing.
+  // They can still jumping in air if they won't land in a surf ramp.
+  AllowJumpOnSurfing = false

   // This tables stores specific players by their steamid.
 The format is the STEAMID3.
   // You may want to use any steamidfinder website to add new clients anytime.
   // If you want to add a connected player in the server, use the command !mj_save_client <the user id of the player>